Student Life and Support Services

 Information shared in a counseling session is confidential and will not be disclosed to any outside party without the student’s prior written permission.
 There are exceptions to the student’s right to confidentiality: The University has a legal and ethical obligation to protect the student if it believes the student is likely to harm him/herself or others.
 The University is legally obligated to report to the appropriate authorities if it believes the student is physically or sexually abusing a child or vulnerable adult.

-My Student Body is an on-line course aimed at education and prevention.
+Rivier uses an on-line education tool aimed at education and prevention on topics such as alcohol and drug use.
 Through readings, exercises and on-line assessment, students will explore their perceptions and misperceptions about alcoholism and drug abuse.
 In addition, students will identify their own risk factors for substance abuse.
-This is a required class for all traditional age full-time freshmen.
-MSB, in addition to the Alcohol/Drug course, also provides students with education and information on tobacco, nutrition and stress.
+This is a required class for all new incoming students.
+In addition to the Alcohol/Drug course, the classes also provide students with education and information on tobacco, nutrition, stress and sexual assault prevention.

 A student who requires accommodations for a learning or physical disability is encouraged to contact the Office of Disability Services at (603) 897-8497 to inquire about services available.

 Prior to the beginning of classes all new students must obtain a valid University ID, which is issued by the Department of Public Safety and Security Office, located at the Dion Center, Room 204.
-An ID can be obtained from 9:00 A.M. to 7:30 P.M. from Monday to Thursday and 9:00 A.M. to 5:00 P.M. on Friday during the school year.
+An ID can be obtained from Monday to Friday from 9:00 A.M. to 5:00 P.M. during the school year.

 - ID cards are required for checking materials out of Regina Library, admittance to computer labs, admission to all University events on campus as well as to social/cultural functions or sporting attractions in Boston and surrounding areas and for Nashua Transit transportation in the City of Nashua.